Academic Overview

 Our pupils currently study the Persian Empire, Pericles and the Age of Athens, the Early Kings of Rome and Cleopatra.
 The qualification rewards pupils who go beyond factual knowledge and form their own personal responses and evaluations of the events they are studying, often leading to interesting and surprising comparisons and contrasts with the modern world.

-Pupils have the chance to delve more deeply into the history, society and culture of the classical world through studying the literature, artworks, history and culture of the Greeks and Romans.
-All texts and sources are in English translations from the classical languages, making it an excellent way to deepen an interest in the classical world formed both through studying any classical subject at GCSE and for those looking for something new for their Sixth Form studies.
+Pupils have the chance to delve more deeply into the social, political, religious and economic history of the ancient world through two longer period studies and two shorter depth studies, focused on the relations between Greek states and non-Greek states and Rome under the emperors.
+All texts and sources are in English translations from the classical languages, making Ancient History an excellent way to deepen an interest in the classical world formed both through studying any classical subject at GCSE and for those looking for something new for their Sixth Form studies.

 Candidates sit three papers: Language, Prose Literature and Verse Literature.